rnanclares/linuxutils/README.md

-# linuxutils
+# Linux Utils
-Useful commands for linux bash terminal
+Useful commands for Linux cli

 ## Rename Pictures using find and exiv2